percona/pmm/README.md

 *How to create a PDF version of the documentation.*

-1. (For Percona staff) If bulding for a release of PMM, edit `mkdocs-base.yml` and change:
+1. (For Percona staff) If building for a release of PMM, edit `mkdocs-base.yml` and change:

     - The release number in `plugins.with-pdf.output_path`
     - The release number and date in `plugins.with-pdf.cover_subtitle`